hatfieldlibrary/dspace-php-client/README.md

 # Usage

-Simple example:
+Simple example: copy the contents of the source directory to the web server and use this URL:

 http://localhost/example/index.php/api/endpoints

-To simplify the url and get rid of `index.php` you can add an `.htaccess` file to the base directory.
+Apache configuration example: To simplify the url and get rid of `index.php` you can add the following to your Apache configuration for the base directory.
 This example assumes the base directory for the application is `/example` and redirects all requests to `index.php`.

 ```